-Furthermore, businesses that engage in R&D activities can enjoy 300% reduction in gross income and businesses in the trailblazing industries are eligible for 60% reduction in their net income.
+Furthermore, businesses that engage in R&D activities can enjoy a 300% reduction in gross income and businesses in the trailblazing industries are eligible for a 60% reduction in their net income.
 There are also fiscal and non-fiscal incentives for businesses that operate in one of the 13 special economic zones available in Indonesia.

 4. Huge population, growing middle class and competitive labour costs

 From the huge population, more than 40% are the working age population, according to the World Bank, making Indonesia a big pool of labourers.
-What is more, the country offers competitive labour costs compared to other countries like China whose monthly minimum wage is increasing and Singapore where everything is expensive.
+What is more, the country offers competitive labour costs compared to other countries like China, whose monthly minimum wage is increasing and Singapore, where everything is expensive.

 Must Watch Video: Everything to Know about Business Expansion Strategies in Indonesia »